istempko/clim680_project/index.md

 ## **Results and Analysis**

-The code showing how the following figures were created can be found [in the clim680_project repository labeled clim680proj_WHWP.ipynb.](https://github.com/istempko/clim680_project/blob/main/clim680proj_WHWP.ipynb).
+The code showing how the following figures were created can be found here [clim680proj_WHWP.ipynb](https://github.com/istempko/clim680_project/blob/main/clim680proj_WHWP.ipynb).

 **Figure 1**